Dennis Shepard: Advocacy

-He has served on the Matthew Shepard Foundation board of directors since the organization's inception and currently speaks to audiences around the country, particularly to victims' advocacy organizations and law enforcement audiences about his experiences and the importance of equal treatment of LGBT crime victims and their loved ones.
+He has served on the Matthew Shepard Foundation board of directors since the organization's inception and currently speaks to audiences around the country, particularly to victims' advocacy organizations and law enforcement audiences about his experiences and the importance of equal treatment of LGBTQ crime victims and their loved ones.
 On March 20, 2007, the Matthew Shepard Act, a bill which would expand federal hate crimes legislation to include sexual orientation, was introduced as federal bipartisan legislation in the U.S. Congress, sponsored by Democrat John Conyers with 171 co-sponsors.
 Dennis and his wife, Judy, were present at the introduction ceremony.
 That bill did not pass however, after then-President George W. Bush threatened to veto the bill if it passed.
 On October 22, 2009, the United States Congress passed the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, and on October 28, 2009, President Barack Obama signed the legislation into law.

 Dennis and his wife Judy announced Wyoming's votes in the roll call at the 2020 Democratic National Convention.